suavelad/SumSub/readme.md

         This will help you get verification results (Check the documentation for more details: https://docs.sumsub.com/docs/webhooks)

+        The event types can be seen here: https://docs.sumsub.com/docs/user-verification-webhooks#payload-examples

+        Here I setup the webhook using Flask

-            SAMPLE WEBHOOK RESPONSE WITH RED:
+            SAMPLE WEBHOOK RESPONSE WITH RED FOR APPLICANT REVIEWED EVENT TYPE:
               {
                 "applicantId": "5cb744200a975a67ed1798a4",
                 "inspectionId": "5cb744200a975a67ed1798a5",